 Incubating the eggs

-The chicks are very small when they hatch weighing only about 150–200 g (adult penguins weigh 22–30 kg at this time of year).
+The chicks are very small when they hatch weighing only about 150–200g (adult penguins weigh 22–30kg at this time of year).
 They only have a very thin layer of down and are not yet able to regulate their own body temperature.
 It takes about 50 days to develop that ability.
 Until then it is up to the parents to keep the chicks warm.
 Since they are still very small they fit comfortably in the brood pouch.

 Raising the chicks

-During the chick rearing period there is a lot of activity in the colony: parents coming and going, chicks looking for anybody willing to feed them; there is a lot of walking around and calling.
+During the chick rearing period there is a lot of activity in the colony — parents coming and going, chicks looking for anybody willing to feed them — there is a lot of walking around and calling.
 Both parents take turns brooding their offspring until the youngsters are able to stand on the ice by themselves.
 By September, the chicks have grown a thick cover of down and are developing quite rapidly.
 Growing requires a lot of energy so they are always hungry.
 It now takes both parents to go out and gather food for the youngsters.
 When the little ones are left at the colony they form huddles, especially at night, to keep warm.

 A tough choice

 Parents still feeding chicks have to make a decision as to how long they are going to continue to look after the little one.
 If they leave the chick too early and it has not got enough energy reserves to finish the moult it will die and the parents have wasted an entire breeding season.
-If, however, they continue feeding the chick for too long, they may compromise their own ability to feed and fatten up for their moult.
-Adults have to just about double their body mass before the moult.
+However, if they continue feeding the chick for too long, they may compromise their own ability to feed and fatten up for their moult.
+Adults have to almost double their body mass before the moult.
 When they start shedding their old feathers their plumage is no longer waterproof and they cannot go to sea and feed.
 So for the month that it takes to replace the old feathers they depend solely on the body fat that they accumulate after leaving their chick and before they start to moult.